Anti-Factor is FPT Parameterized by Treewidth and List Size (but Counting is Hard): Lower Bounds for the Decision Version

 \subsection{Replacing the Relations}

 It remains to prove \cref{lem:dec:AntiFactorRToAntiFactor}, where we replace the relations by appropriate graphs.
 We use the same definition of realization as in \cite{MarxSS21}. \begin{definition}[Realization (Definition~5.1 in \cite{MarxSS21})] Let $R \subseteq \SetB^k$ be a relation.
 Let $G$ be a node-labeled graph with dangling edges $D=\{d_1, \dots, d_k\} \subseteq E(G)$.
 We say that graph $G$ \emph{realizes} $R$ if for all $D' \subseteq D$: $D' \in R$ if and only if there is a solution $S \subseteq E(G)$ with $S \cap D = D'$. \end{definition} By assumption we have $\maxgap(\Exbar)>1$ and $0\in \Ex$.
-Hence, we can use some of their constructions, although a careful analysis is necessary since we are now using cofinite sets, i.e.\ $\Exbar$, and the original constructions are for finite sets.
-Nevertheless, this makes the construction easier, as we know that $\Exbar$ always contains an even and an odd number, e.g.\ $\max\Ex+1$ and $\max\Ex+2$.
+Hence, we can use some of the constructions from \cite{MarxSS21} although a careful analysis is necessary since we are now using the cofinite set $\Exbar$ and the original constructions are for finite sets.
+Nevertheless, this makes the construction easier, as we know that $\Exbar$ always contains an even and an odd number, e.g., $\max\Ex+1$ and $\max\Ex+2$.

-\begin{definition} We denote by \HWin[d]{S} the symmetric $d$-ary relation that only accepts if the Hamming weight of the input (i.e.\ the number of ones) is contained in $S$.
+\begin{definition} We denote by \HWin[d]{S} the symmetric $d$-ary relation that only accepts if the Hamming weight of the input (i.e., the number of ones) is contained in $S$.